John Mosman (goldsmith)

 John Mosman or Mossman was a Scottish goldsmith based in Edinburgh who served the royal court and was involved in gold mining.
+He was warden of the mint from 24 August 1539.

 Family background

 There is some confusion between the John Mosman who served James V of Scotland and the activities of other members of the family.
 Another John Mosman of a previous generation was an Edinburgh apothecary.
-It has been suggested that the Mosman family was of Jewish origin.
 A branch of the family including a John Mosman and his son Robert Mosman was recorded in February 1490 in connection with their tenancy of the lands of "Easter Gledstanis".

-In 1508 a John Mosman and his servant John Bykat were involved in a violent struggle involving several Edinburgh goldsmiths.
+In 1508, a John Mosman and his servant John Bykat were involved in a violent struggle involving several Edinburgh goldsmiths.
 Daggers were drawn and William Currour cut James McCalyean's lip with a goldsmith's file.
+This John Mosman was married to Agnes Bartholmew in 1512.
+Alan Mosman was also a goldsmith in Edinburgh at this time, and was involved in organising a pageant of the Passion in 1507.

+Another John Mosman was a public notary in Glasgow.
+He worked for Agnes Sinclair, Countess of Bothwell, the mother of James Hepburn, 4th Earl of Bothwell in the 1550s.

 Career

 One of John Mosman's early recorded works was a set of silver clasps for the king's haubergeon, a piece of chain-mail armour in February 1534.
+Mosman made gold buttons for king's clothes, some sewn to his hats and bonnets.

 Scottish gold

 Mosman was involved in gold mining in Scotland.
+In 1538 Mosman made a hat badge or ensign, called in the Scots language, featuring a mermaid, set with diamonds, from the "Kingis awne gold" with some gold provided by James V. Mosman also made a gold heart from the king's "own gold", although it is not clear if this phrase means only that James V provided the gold used by Mosman.

-In 1539 French-speaking miners arrived from the Duchy of Lorraine sent by the Duchess of Guise and Mosman paid their expenses from Edinburgh to the mines at Crawford Moor and for their equipment.
-The royal accounts specify that many pieces made by Mosman were fashioned from Scottish gold.
-In 1538 Mosman made a hat badge featuring a mermaid, set with diamonds, from the "Kingis awne gold" with some gold Mosman provided himself.
-Mosman was paid for a nugget of gold, "unwrocht gold of the mynde", that was sent the Duke of Guise, the father of the queen consort Mary of Guise.
+In 1539 French-speaking miners arrived from the Duchy of Lorraine sent by the Duchess of Guise.
+Mosman paid their expenses from Edinburgh to the mines at Crawford Moor and for their equipment.
+The royal accounts specify that several pieces made by Mosman were fashioned from Scottish gold.
+He made "chafferonys", gold ornaments for coifs or French hoods for gentlewomen, using "gold of [the] mynd" mixed with gold from coins.
+Mosman was paid for a nugget of gold, "unwrocht gold of the mynde", that was sent to the Duke of Guise, the father of the queen consort Mary of Guise.